 FAMILY CAREGIVER EDUCATION

-There are two programs for teaching family or friends.
+There are two programs specifically designed to teach family or friends basic caregiving skills , both are presented in workshop format.
 One addresses the physical skills of caring for an older adult and the other addresses caring for a person with Alzheimer’s disease or dementia.
 This curriculum combines content from a number of sources including standards and guidelines from the Agency for Healthcare Research and Quality (AHRQ), the Centers for Disease Control and Prevention (CDC) and the Occupational Safety and Health Administration (OSHA).

-The goal of the family caregiver workshops is to introduce family caregivers to the basic skills needed to provide quality care for an aging family member.
+The goal of these workshops is to introduce family caregivers to the basic skills needed to provide quality care for an aging family member.

-The physical skills curriculum contains information on infection control, skin care, incontinence management, nutrition, body mechanics, mobility, caregiver stress, safety and activities of daily living.
+The physical skills worshop contains information on infection control, skin care, incontinence management, nutrition, body mechanics, mobility, caregiver stress, safety and activities of daily living.

-The curriculum for this workshop presents an overview of Dementia and Alzheimer’s disease, communication techniques, understanding behaviors, activities, nutrition and hydration, caregiver stress and maintaining respect, dignity and quality of life.
+In this workshop participants recieve an overview of Dementia and Alzheimer’s disease, instruction on basic communication techniques, common behavioral challenges, activities, nutrition and hydration, caregiver stress and suggestions for how to maintain respect, dignity and quality of life of the care recipient throughout the caregivng process.

 REVIEW AND EVALUATION